Palestinian rocket attacks on Israel: 2021

+2022

+2023

+Throughout April 2023, Hamas launched multiple rocket salvoes targeting Israel, first from Lebanon and then from Syria, with the latter attack targeted at the then Israeli-occupied Golan Heights.

+On 7 October 2023, Hamas launched an incursion into Israel starting with a rocket barrage of over 5,000 missiles against Israeli targets, one of the fascets of the attacks that initiated the Gaza war.
+It was later discovered that the 7 October rocket attacks included a strike on Sdot Micha Airbase, a base believed to house nuclear-capable missiles.

+Between October 2023 and January 2024 more than 10,600 rockets and mortar shells were launched at Israel, with 10% of them failing.

+2024

 Tactics

 Khaled Jaabari, Gaza commander of the al-Aqsa Martyr's Brigades, said that the group uses Google Earth to determine targets.
 Rocket fire occasionally occurs in the early morning when children head to school.

 A source close to Hamas described the movement's tactic of launching projectiles from between homes during the 2008-2009 Israel-Gaza conflict: "They fired rockets in between the houses and covered the alleys with sheets so they could set the rockets up in five minutes without the planes seeing them.
 The moment they fired, they escaped, and they are very quick."
 Videos released by Hamas in 2011 show Qassam rockets being fired from residential areas and mosques.
 According to Yedioth Aharonoth journalist Elior Levy, "Gaza terror cells choose to fire from urban areas knowing that the Israel Defense Forces refrain from intercepting them for fear of hurting civilians.
 The killing of civilians in Gaza also serves the terrorists' purposes who claim Israel is committing war crimes in Gaza".

 It has been documented, that Arab terrorist groups and Hamas placed weapons and missile launchers in densely populated areas.
 Human Rights Watch issued a report condemning the firing of Kassam rockets as "war crimes", stating "None of these rockets can be reliably aimed...
 Such weapons are inherently indiscriminate when directed towards densely populated areas.
 The absence of Israeli military forces in the areas struck by the rockets, as well as statements from the leaders of Hamas and other armed groups, indicate that many of these attacks are deliberately intended to strike Israeli civilians and civilian structures...
 Hamas and other Palestinian armed groups have frequently violated the laws of war by firing rockets from within populated areas..."
 Indiscriminate attacks on civilians and civilian structures that do not discriminate between civilians and military targets are illegal under international law.